kinecosystem/kin-website-docs/docs/documentation/android-sdk.md

 ### Sync vs Async

 Asynchronous requests are supported by our `Request` object.
-The `request.run()` method will perform requests sequentially on a single background thread and notify success/failure using `ResultCallback` on the Android main thread.
+The `request.run()` method will perform requests sequentially on a single background thread and notify of success/failure using `ResultCallback` on the Android main thread.
 The `cancel(boolean)` method can be used to safely cancel requests and detach callbacks.

 A synchronous version (with the 'Sync' suffix) of these methods is also provided.
 As SDK requests perform network I/O operations, make sure you call synchronous requests in a background thread.